Nonparametric tests for stochastic dominance between linear combinations of risks: Introduction

-This paper has a twofold objective: i) deriving new distributional conditions for comparing linear combinations of random variables, and; ii) in absence of any distributional assumption, proposing a statistical test to detect dominance between pairs of {linear} combinations.
-In Section~\ref{sec:dominance}, we review some relevant results and show that the recent one of \cite{Chen2025Combinations}, which compares general linear combinations, holds under a weaker assumption.
-On the other hand, counterexamples show that substantial further generalizations may not hold.
+The objective of this paper is to introduce a statistical test to detect dominance between pairs of linear combinations, in absence of any distributional assumption.
+In Section~\ref{sec:preliminaries}, we review some relevant results and compare the classes of distributions for which these results hold.
 Since relying on classes of distributions is not always possible, in Section~\ref{sec:dominance-without} we focus on those properties that can be obtained without any distributional assumptions.
 Namely, we consider a dominance between a pair of linear combinations as the starting point for obtaining infinitely many other dominance relations, just by relying on the mathematical properties of stochastic dominance.
 Our results appear particularly simple when the linear combinations reduce to the sample mean.
-In Section~\ref{sec:estimator} we study inference for the distribution of a linear combination.
-We establish the uniform almost sure convergence of the plugin estimator and the weak convergence of the corresponding empirical process.
+In Section~\ref{sec:estimator} we study inference for the distribution of a linear combination {based on iterations of a weighted convolution operator, applied to the empirical distribution}.
+We establish the uniform almost sure convergence of {such an} estimator and the weak convergence of the corresponding empirical process.
 As simpler special cases, we consider the case when the underlying distribution is a Cauchy, as any convex combination of \iid\ standard Cauchy random variables is again standard Cauchy; and the case when the combination of interest is a sample mean.
 In Section~\ref{sec:testing}, we propose two versions of a test for the general null hypothesis of dominance between a pair of linear combinations, versus the alternative of non-dominance, with two alternative methods to obtain critical values.
 The first approach is based on the already mentioned closure property of the Cauchy distribution, which can be seen as the least favourable case under the null.
 The second approach relies on a bootstrap procedure.
-We show that, in both cases, the test has asymptotically bounded size under the null hypothesis and it is consistent under the alternative.
+For both tests, we establish asymptotic validity under the null hypothesis and consistency under the alternative.
+Unlike standard dominance testing \citep{whang2019}, our problem is one-sample: both distributions being compared are transformations of the same unknown law, leading to a nonstandard Gaussian limit with covariance expressed through a weighted convolution operator.
 In Section~\ref{sec:simulations}, we examine and compare the two testing approaches by simulating under different scenarios.
-All proofs are presented in the Appendix. {
+Finally, in Section~\ref{sec:application} we consider an application to insurance claim-severity data.
+The analysis shows how the proposed tests can be used in a real-data setting to study whether pooling produces averaged losses that are stochastically larger than individual losses.
+All proofs are presented in the Appendix.